Public Beaches In Cozumel

 Keep in mind majority of cozumel’s shoreline is Rock so public swimming places are few and far between.
 Be aware that the East Side is known for large waves and strong currents, which is largely my reason for writing this blog as a part of my is Cozumel safe for tourists series.
 Looking for beaches close to the Cozumel’s cruise port.
 Keep reading.

 Not all beaches have lifeguards.
-Be carefully and look for danger flags
+Be careful and look for danger flags

 Where To Eat Near Chen Rio